amalroy2016/DGMFM/README.md

 # DGMFM

-This is a project aiming to develop a deep learning model for fluid simulations
+A toy project for learning about physics infromed deep learning model used for fluid simulations